Kole: Powers and abilities

 Kole has the power to "spin" crystal, which is to create silicon crystal into independent masses—anything from a crystal "sculpture to a safety slide".
 She is able to encase people in crystal, effectively immobilizing them.

 Other versions

-An alternate universe variant of Kole appears in Teen Titans: Earth One.
+An alternate universe version of Kole appears in Teen Titans: Earth One.
 This version was given powers by and formerly worked for Niles Caulder.

 In other media

 Kole as seen in Teen Titans.